nicedayzhu/MatchZy/documentation/docs/commands.md

 - `.ready` Marks the player ready (Alias: `.r`)
 - `.unready` Marks the player unready (Alias: `.ur`, `.notready`)
 - `.forceready` Force-readies the player's team (Only works when using Match setup using JSON/Get5)
-- `.pause` Pauses the match in freezetime (Tactical or normal pause, depends on `matchzy_use_pause_command_for_tactical_pause`).
+- `.matchzy_pause` Pauses the match in freezetime (renamed from `.pause` to avoid engine command conflict).
 - `.tech` Pauses the match in freezetime.
-- `.unpause` Request for unpausing the match.
-Both teams need to type .unpause to unpause the match
+- `.matchzy_unpause` Request for unpausing the match.
+Both teams need to type this command to unpause the match
 - `.stay` Stays on the same side (For knife winner, after the knife round)
 - `.switch`/`.swap` Switches the side (For knife winner, after the knife round)
-- `.stop` Restore the backup of the current round (Both teams need to type .stop to restore the current round)
+- `.matchzy_stop` Restore the backup of the current round (Both teams need to type this command to restore the current round)
 - `.tac` Starts a tactical timeout
 - `.coach <side>` Starts coaching the specified side.
 Example: `.coach t` to start coaching terrorist side!
 - `.uncoach` Leaves coaching slot